Meredith-Lab/volcalc/cran-comments.md

 ChemmineOB is an R package with the [Artistic-2.0 license](https://github.com/girke-lab/ChemmineOB/blob/master/LICENSE), which does appear to be FOSS.
 Other R packages

-Another note came up in a CRAN submission pre-test only on Debian
+Another ERROR came up in a CRAN submission pre-test only on Debian

 >* checking package dependencies ...
 ERROR
 Package required but not available: ‘ChemmineOB’